 9. The Pooka – beware these shape changers

-The pooka (or púca) are shape-changers that are some of the most feared creatures in Irish folklore.
-They were said to bring bad luck to those who saw them and were particularly feared around times of harvest.
+The pooka (or púca) are shape-changers that are some of the most feared creatures in Irish mythology and folklore.
+According to Irish stories, they were said to bring either good or bad fortune to those who saw them and were particularly feared around times of harvest.

 They often frequented the form of a wild dog, with red sulphurous eyes, but could also take the form of a goblin or human with animal features.
-They are often written as evil and bloodthirsty.
+According to Celtic mythology, they are often written as evil and bloodthirsty.

 Still, there are also tales of them warning humans of accidents or being harnessed as protection.